-YR 10 INTERNATIONAL FOODS
+YR IO INTERNATIONAL FOODS

-- ightarrow Produce a variety of cuisines from around the world - → Develop a range of cultural cooking techniques and processes safely and hygienically - → Identify individual cuisine's historical, religious and social significance - → Investigate, design, produce and evaluate a variety of cuisines Please note: This subject may incur an additional cost
+- → Produce a variety of cuisines from around the world - → Develop a range of cultural cooking techniques and processes safely and hygienically - → Identify individual cuisine's historical, religious and social significance - → Investigate, design, produce and evaluate a variety of cuisines

+Please note: This subject may incur an additional cost

-Horsham College recommends the scored VCE or VCE Vocational Major for most students.
-Students considering other options will need to receive approval.
+Horsham College recommends the scored VCE or VCE Vocational Major.
+Students wishing to complete VCE as Unscored in Year 12 are required to speak to the Year 12 team.